Table Mountain Rock Climbing

 |Shared By:||john strand on Jul 17, 2010|

-The best approach to the base is to rap in, and anchors (dbl 3/8 or 5/16th inch bolts) are "set" on four lines.
+The best approach to the base is to hike up the well-maintained hiking trail and rap in.
+Anchors (dbl 3/8 or 5/16th inch bolts) are "set" on four lines.
 (3 on Main Slab).
 Your last rap sets up a top-rope on some of the best climbing.
-(Regardless of which of the rap options you decide to use!) this site lists several new routes that do not appear in the latest, Handren, guidebook.
+(Regardless of which of the rap options you decide to use!) this site lists several new routes that do not appear in the 2021 Handren, guidebook.
 ENJOY!

 Once at the base, you will find the immediate 3-4 ft from the cliff to the trees quite easy walking, especially from Picnic Table to near Merlin.
 From Merlin west to the start of "False Holy Smoke" there is a bit of a slab-scramble down, usually using pine branches for an "assist", although there are other ways to make this move.
 From "False Holy Smoke" to the end of the slab the walking is again easy.